Simona Halep: 2019: Wimbledon champion

 Halep recovered from her back injury in time for the start of the 2019 season.
-She lost her first match back at the Sydney International to the eventual runner-up Ashleigh Barty.
+She lost her first match back at the Sydney International to the eventual runner-up, Ashleigh Barty.
 She received a difficult draw at the Australian Open and lost in the fourth round to Serena Williams, who had finished runner-up at the previous two Grand Slam events.
 With this result, she also lost the No. 1 ranking.
 Halep finished runner-up to Elise Mertens at her next event, the Qatar Open.
-She made another hard court semifinal at the Miami Open.
+She made another hardcourt semifinal at the Miami Open.
 Halep's best result on clay was another final at the Madrid Open, where she lost to Kiki Bertens.
 For the first time in three years, she did not reach the final at the French Open, losing in the quarterfinals to Amanda Anisimova.
 As a result, Halep fell to No. 8 in the rankings.

 Halep played in one grass court tune-up, losing in the quarterfinals of the Eastbourne International to Angelique Kerber.
 At Wimbledon, Halep made it to the final as the seventh seed, only dropping one set in the second round against compatriot Mihaela Buzărnescu.
 She did not face a seeded opponent until she defeated No. 8 Elina Svitolina in the semifinals.
 Halep entered the final against Serena Williams as an underdog, having won just one match against her in ten meetings.
-Nonetheless, she won the championship easily in under an hour, losing just two games in each set, and committing only three unforced errors in the entire match, the fewest ever recorded in a Grand Slam final.
+Nonetheless, she won the championship easily in under an hour, losing just two games in each set, and committing only three unforced errors in the entire match, the fewest ever recorded in a major final.
 She became the first Romanian to win a Wimbledon singles title and rose back to world No. 4.

 After Wimbledon, Halep only played the two Premier 5 tournaments in the lead-up to the US Open, retiring in the quarterfinals of the Canadian Open and losing in third round to eventual champion Madison Keys at the Cincinnati Open.
 Although she won her first-round match at the US Open for the first time in three years, she was upset in the following round by Taylor Townsend.
 Halep closed out her season at the WTA Finals, where she reunited with coach Darren Cahill.
-After opening with a victory over No. 4 Bianca Andreescu, she did not advance out of her round robin group after losing to No. 8 Elina Svitolina and No. 2 Karolína Plíšková.
+After opening with a victory over No. 4 Bianca Andreescu, she did not advance out of her round robin group after losing to No. 8 Svitolina and No. 2 Plíšková.
 She finished the season at No. 4 in the world.